 And God blessed them [Adam and Eve] and God said unto them, "Be fruitful, and multiply, and replenish the earth, and subdue it: and have Dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth." —Genesis 1:28 (KJV)

 One of the reasons I started to look into this topic in more detail was that I have seen various different definitions of Dominionism or confusing the different theological beliefs within Dominion Theology.
 Many writers state that all Dominionists believe that Jesus didn’t fully defeat Satan while on the cross and therefore it is up to the Church to defeat the forces of evil so Jesus can return.
-I have found that to be true of the Kingdom Now theological adherents (Part 3), but I do not think that the Christian Reconstructionists (Part 2) believe this.
-For example, using the two main “branches” of dominionism I will discuss in this series we can see the slight theological similarities and differences.
+I have found that to be true of the Kingdom Now theological adherents (Part 3), but I am not sure that the Christian Reconstructionists (Part 2) believe this.
+Not exactly anyway.
+For example, using the two main “branches” of dominionism I will discuss in this series how we can see the slight theological similarities and differences.

 Christian Reconstructionism = Kingdom of God on Earth was established at the crucifixion, but it is incomplete.
 It is progressing and Jesus will return at the culmination of a Christian world.

-Kingdom Now Theology = Jesus did not fully defeat Satan on the cross.
-The Church needs to create the Kingdom of God on Earth so Jesus is able to return.
+Kingdom Now Theology = The Church needs to create Kingdom of God on Earth so Jesus is able to return.

 While the differences are subtle, they have implications for how these theologies manifest in the people that follow them.
-While Christian Reconstructionists still have to work at making the world Christian the Kingdom Now Theologists have a greater role in this due to their beliefs in the charismatic power.
+While Christian Reconstructionists still have to work at making the world Christian, the Kingdom Now Theologists believe they have a greater role in this due to their beliefs in the charismatic power.
 This is just one example.
 I am not going to dive into the plethora of incorrect information.
-Much of the confused information out there originates from other Christian critics (and secular critics cite) that find Dominion Theology heretical.
-They have a tendency to...misrepesent.
+Much of the confusion originates from other Christians who are critical of Dominion Theology and find it heretical (and secular writers have often cited these writings) .
+They have a tendency to...misrepresent for their own theological underpinnings.

 Conversely, a major theological theme shared by these groups is that God lost control of the Earth to Satan after the Fall of Man in the Garden of Eden.
-In order to simplify things I use this core belief as the central definition.
+I use this core belief as the central definition of Dominion Theology.
 It is as follows: Dominion Theology is the belief that Christians are mandated by God to reclaim dominion from Satan’s control, in order to establish the Kingdom of God on Earth for the eventual return of Jesus Christ.
 To be clear, this is my interpretation of everything that I have read from secular critics, religious critics and the Dominionists themselves.
 It removes specific beliefs of particular groups that are are mistakenly applied to the whole or that do not perfectly align with others.
-I welcome a discussion in the comments if anyone disagrees or has a better core religious belief for them.
+I welcome a discussion in the comments if anyone disagrees or has a better core theological belief for them.

 Within this definition is contained some significant information about the worldviews of the people that adhere to them.
-First, it is representative of the good/evil duality of a religious universe.
-Nearly everything that has happened since Adam and Eve bit the apple has been the work of the devil.
-This world, anything “wordly”, is Satanic.
+First, it is representative of the good/evil duality of an Abrahamic religious universe.
+Nearly everything that has happened since Adam and Eve were to have bitten the apple has been the work of the devil.
+This world we live in, anything “worldly,” is Satanic.
 It sets up everything external to Biblical teaching as wrong, bad, or evil.
 Science?
 Satanic.
 Secularism?
 Satanic.
 Religious Pluralism?
 Satanic.
 Homosexuality?
 Satanic.
 Public Schools?
 Satanic.
 No-theocratic government?
 Satanic.
 It is a wholly insular worldview that is perfectly suited to protect the meme of religion.

 So how does Dominion Theology instruct Dominionist political agenda?
-A word from a leader in the in one of the movements:
+A word from a leader in one of the movements:

 Dominion has to do with control.
 Dominion has to do with rulership.
 Dominion has to do with authority and subduing and it relates to society.
 In other words, what the values are in Heaven need to be made manifest here on earth.
 Dominion means being the head and not the tail.
 Dominion means ruling as kings.
 It says in Revelation Chapter 1:6 that He has made us kings and priests - and check the rest of that verse; it says for Dominion.
 So we are kings for Dominion. - C. Peter Wagner (emphasis added)